androettop/create-base-cli/README.md

 ## Usage

-Once you have installed the dependencies, you can use the following command to generate a custom CLI:
+You can use the following command to generate a custom CLI:

 ```bash
 npx create-base-cli my-project